Check out the video below for a key point summary of this article, “Multi-Location SEO Web Design”.

 Why is geo-targeting critical to the success of my multi-location business?
 Geo-targeting is critical to the success of any multi-location business because Local Search converts 4x better than any other source of traffic, and if done right, will dramatically increase your business organic search results.

-How to implement a multi-location SEO web design strategy using geo-targeting
+How to implement an SEO for Multiple Locations web design strategy using geo-targeting

 When a business grows to a multi-location model, web design and SEO is more complex and requires greater skill and knowledge, but the reward is great!
 The challenge is how to prove local relevancy to achieve rankings for each location.